Welcome to the next level of learning. T Levels are a cutting-edge qualification designed in collaboration with leading businesses.

 Our two-year courses cover core concepts and theories as well as an occupational specialism to provide learners with the skills and knowledge employers are looking for.
 As part of the course, each learner will experience an in-depth industry placement lasting 45 days.
 Learners will gain a vital understanding of the workplace and their chosen field of study; employers will gain early access to a talent pipeline for positions within their organisation.

-T Levels help you to step up straight into your chosen career, apprenticeship or degree.
+Completing a T Level means learners can step up straight into employment, an apprenticeship or a degree.

 Current T Levels at Walsall College

-T Levels and A Levels can both lead straight to university.
+T Levels, A Levels or VTQs (such as BTECs) can all lead straight to university.
 University entry requirements are based on a UCAS tariff which allocates points to qualification grades.
 The table below shows how T Levels equate to A Levels and BTEC qualifications.

 |96||Pass (C or above on the core)||MMM||CCC|

 |72||Pass (D or E on the core)||DDD|

 Entry requirements differ between courses.
 The best way to check can be found on the 'Entry Requirements' section on the individual course information pages.